If you need help finding opportunities, there are lots of resources available:

 - Check out national volunteer opportunity aggregators such as All for Good, VolunteerMatch, or Create the Good, which match you to volunteer opportunities based on your interests and location.

 - Many larger metropolitan areas have volunteer opportunity aggregators, such as Boston Cares, L.A.
 Works, and NY Cares.
 Don’t live in one of these cities?
-Hands On exists in many communities throughout the US.
+Points of Light exists in many communities throughout the US.

 - Living in London?
 Shanghai?
 Melbourne?
 Follow the links to find an opportunity that suits you.
 Most cities have volunteer opportunity aggregators to make searching easier.